A necessary and sufficient condition for convergence of the zeros of random polynomials: Sufficiency

 The sequence $\{\frac{1}j \log |a_{j, j}|\}$ has a limit by the asymptotic minimality of $\{p_n\}$, and hence is uniformly bounded for large enough $j \in \N$ .
 Therefore the right hand side of \eqref{E:cartan-inside} is bounded above by $k\exp(-\al n^{1/4})$ for some constant $k$ independent of $n, m_2$, and $m_1$.
 Hence for all large enough $n$, a union bound gives that

 so $\sum_{n=0}^\infty \scrM(A_{\al, n}) < \infty$.
 By the Borel-Cantelli Lemma, $B_\al$ has Lebesgue measure $0$. \end{proof}

 We can now prove the sufficiency statements in Theorem \ref{T:extremal}.

 \begin{proof} We first prove almost sure convergence under the condition $\expt \log(1 + |\xi_0|) < \infty$.
 By Lemma \ref{L:basic-bd}, condition (i) of Theorem \ref{T:det-cvg-in} is satisfied for almost every $\om \in \Om$ for the (random) sequence $I_n$ identified in that lemma.
-Now, by Proposition \ref{P:on-int} and Fubini's theorem, for almost every $\om \in \Om$ we have that
+Now, let $J(z, \om)$ denote the indicator of event where

+We think of $J$ as a function from the space $\Int(P(K)) \X \Om$ equipped with the product of Lebesgue measure on $\Int(P(K))$ and the natural probability measure $\p$ on $\Om$.
+Rephrased in this language, Proposition \ref{P:on-int} gives that